rock-core/rock-and-syskit/source/integrating_functionality/deployment.html.md

 end
 ~~~

-both 'parameters' and 'image' are triggering.
-Now, in
+both `parameters` and `image` are triggering.
+Now, in the following declaration, only `image` will be:

 ~~~ ruby
 task_context "Task" do